 public static final CacheMode EVICT_BIN

-This cache mode is normally used when not all BINs will fit into the JE cache, and the application prefers to read the LN and BIN from the log file when the record is accessed again, rather than have them take up space in the JE cache and potentially cause expensive Java GC.
+This cache mode is normally used when not all BINs will fit into the main cache, and the application prefers to read the LN and BIN from the log file or load it from the off-heap cache when the record is accessed again, rather than have them take up space in the JE cache and potentially cause expensive Java GC.

 Because this mode evicts all LNs in the BIN, even if they are "hot" from the perspective of a different accessor, this mode should be used with caution.
 One valid use case is where all accessors use this mode; in this case the cache mode might be set on a per-Database or per-Environment basis.